unterberg-dev/react-classmate/README.md

-# react-dynamic-style
+# react-dynamic-classname

-Separate styles and classes from your React components, seamlessly integrating with utility-first CSS libraries like UnoCSS and Tailwind. 🫰
+Separate styles and classes from your React components, seamlessly integrating with utility-first CSS libraries like UnoCSS and Tailwind.
+Just like [styled-components](https://github.com/styled-components), but without the need for it.

 ## The problem